 Dorm Room Bath Essentials

-What you’ll need for bath essentials depends at least in part on whether your dorm room has it’s own toilet, sink, and/or shower or if you’ll be using a shared hall bath.
+The dorm room essentials that you’ll need for your bath depends at least in part on whether your dorm room has it’s own toilet, sink, and/or shower or if you’ll be using a shared hall bath.
 These are a few things to consider putting on your list (I added a few laundry recommendations too!):

 2. Bath stand – If there’s space in the room, a multi-use stand such as {this one} works beautifully for holding toiletries by a room sink or for holding shower caddies and towels to grab on the way to a hall bath.
 A rolling metal cart like {this cart} would also work well.

 3. Towels – Consider bringing towels in a unique color or pattern so they don’t easily get mixed up with someone else’s.
-Since drying conditions aren’t always the best at college (often towel racks are on the inside of closet doors) don’t get towels that are too insanely fluffy – quicker drying ones like {these towels} are great.
-Even better, consider giving your kids your old towels and getting new ones for yourself! 🙂 Along with bath towels, be sure to get a couple of hand towels and washcloths too.
+Since drying conditions aren’t always the best at college (often towel racks are on the inside of closet doors) don’t get towels that are too insanely fluffy – quicker drying towels are great.
+Along with bath towels, be sure to get a couple of hand towels and washcloths too.
+Sometimes it’s cheapest to buy a set like {this towel set}.

-4. Shower Shoes + Bath Mat – Slip-on shower shoes are a must if there’s a hall bathroom.
+4. Shower Shoes + Bath Mat – Slip-on shower shoes are one of the dorm room essentials to not overlook if there’s a hall bathroom.
 My daughter used {these shower-ready slides}.
 She and her roommate also had small bath mat in their room that they could stand on in front of the sink and was a great place to put their wet shower shoes.

 5. Robe – With hall showers comes the need for a robe such as one of {these}.
 My daughter had {this robe} and it held up really well!

-6. Laundry Bag or Hamper – While not exactly a “bath” item, laundry typically also involves trekking down the hall so I thought I’d throw this in here.
-The best option depends in part on whether your kiddo has to navigate stairs to get to the laundry room.
+6. Laundry Bag or Hamper – The best option depends in part on whether your kiddo has to navigate stairs to get to the laundry room.
 My daughter used {this backpack laundry bag} to put her dirty laundry and carry it down to the laundry room.
 She also used a collapsible laundry basket like {this one} to bring her freshly washed laundry back to her room.
 These are great because they collapse flat for easy storage under the bed when not in use:

 7. Drying Rack – Not all kids will need or want a drying rack but my daughter brought {this rack} that folds flat for storage and used it frequently.